Tina M. Widowski: Career

-Widowski is the author and co-author of more than 130 peer-reviewed scientific papers and book chapters and over 200 abstracts and proceedings.
-She has co-authored six papers with pioneering welfare researcher Temple Grandin and more than 30 with Professor Ian Duncan, also known as the father of animal welfare science.
-Her most influential publications include work on how piglets are impacted by early weaning, the potential role of pleasure in the control of avian dust-bathing, and the effects of early rearing conditions on poultry health and welfare.
+Widowski is the author and co-author of more than 200 peer-reviewed scientific papers and book chapters and over 200 abstracts and proceedings.
+She has co-authored six papers with pioneering welfare researcher Temple Grandin and more than 30 with Professor Ian Duncan, a pioneer in animal welfare science.
+Her most influential publications include work on how piglets are impacted by early weaning, the potential role of pleasure in the control of avian dust-bathing, methods for euthansia of piglets and poultry for stockpeople to use, and the effects of early rearing conditions on laying hen behaviour, health and welfare.

 Honours

 Widowski holds several awards and certifications.
+She will be inducted into the Ontario Agricultural Hall of Fame in June 2024, in recognition of her outstanding contributions to Ontario agriculture and the poultry and swine industries.
 She received a Poultry Science Association Poultry Welfare Research Award in 2018.
 She was also awarded the Ontario Agricultural College Alumni Foundation G.P.
 McRostie Faculty Award for graduate advising in 2018, as well as an Ontario Agricultural College Distinguished Extension Award in 2017.
 In 2010, Widowski was awarded the Colonel K.L.
 Campbell University Chair in Animal Welfare and in 2009, she received a Knowledge Transfer Visiting Scholarship from the University of Melbourne.
 She won a Distinguished Professor Award from the University of Guelph’s Faculty Association in 2005.